dwyl/learn-sass/README.md

 ## What?

-[Sass](http://sass-lang.com) (Stylistically Awesome Stylesheets) is a CSS extension language, the bulkier version of it's thinner sibling [Less](http://lesscss.org/).
+[Sass](http://sass-lang.com) (Stylistically Awesome Stylesheets) is a CSS extension language or preprocessor.
+It's the bulkier version of it's thinner sibling [Less](http://lesscss.org/).
 It has versions that are compatible with Node and Ruby, it is also included within
 [Bootstrap v4](https://getbootstrap.com/docs/4.0/getting-started/introduction/).